 Join us and learn all you need to know about one of the most exciting forms of motorsports.

 In a rally, competitors race on public roads (which are closed to the public during races) as well as forest and mountain tracks with the ultimate goal to be the fastest ones on each stage.
 For example, if rally consists of 15 stages, each crew will set different time on each of the stages.
 The total sum of results of each stage determines the winner – less time needed to cover all 15 stages means a better position in classification!

 Read below to learn more about stages, drivers, co-drivers and more!

 Rally events are run over the course of several days.
-Each day consists of several stages, usually two or three, which are then run few times during one day.
-One of the most commonly used formats runs two or three stages in the morning, followed by lunch break and then crews return to same two or three stages for a second loop.
+Each day consists of several stages, usually two or three, which are then run a few times during one day.
+One of the most commonly used formats runs two or three stages in the morning, followed by a lunch break and then crews return to same two or three stages for a second loop.
 During each set of stages, crews cannot use outside help to service their cars and they’re limited to set amount of spare tires.
-This can lead to unique challenges, if for example rain falls on just one of two stages in given “loop”, crews will need to decide which tires to bring to stages and will need to adapt driving style to compensate for “wrong” tires.
+This can lead to unique challenges, if for example, rain falls on just one of two stages in given “loop”, crews will need to decide which tires to bring to stages and will need to adapt driving style to compensate for “wrong” tires.

 One of the most important things about co-drivers is keeping time and taking care crew enters special time control zones within their predesignated time.
-Errors are very expensive – crew can lose from few seconds to even minutes just because they entered time control zone one second too late or too early.
+Errors are very expensive – crew can lose from a few seconds to even minutes just because they entered time control zone one second too late or too early.

 On stages, co-drivers read through pace notes, informing drivers on upcoming corners, straight sections, road surface conditions, inclines or declines and various other information.